jamestse1114/Spatial-Temporal-Modelling-with-STARIMA-for-Vehicle-Theft-in-Downtown-Los-Angeles/README.md

 ## Usage

 To use this code, clone this GitHub repository and open the `.R` files in your R environment.
 Make sure to install all the necessary R packages using `install.packages()`.

-## Contributing

-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.

-## License

-This project is open source, under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).